rdkcentral/rdkb-halif-wan/docs/pages/WanhalSpec.md

 ## Logging and debugging requirements

-The component is should log all the error and critical informative messages which helps to debug/triage the issues and understand the functional flow of the system.
+The component should log all the errors and critical informative messages, which helps to debug or triage the issues and understand the functional flow of the system.

 The logging should be consistent across all HAL components.